 Laura had grown up on the family farm also, and even though she was four years younger than George, he never had her as a pupil.
 Like most young people of her generation, she left school after eighth grade and was living on the farm.
 However, George encouraged her to continue her education while he was in the army.
 So during the war, she boarded in town with the Richards family, attending school during the day and helping with the chores and watching the children in the evening.
 George’s sister Pauline was in school with her.

 After serving in France for several years, at the end of the war George returned to Bellaire in May of 1919 and in October he and Laura were married.
-The lived in a little house just up the road from the family farm and George continued to teach school.
+They lived in a little house just up the road from the family farm and George continued to teach school.
 Laura, however, soon became very busy, as she gave birth to their first child, Ruth Ella, on August 12, 1920, and their second child, George Wesley (my father) on August 21, 1921.
 Two children in two years.
 They were a happy little family, living simply on their farm, surrounded by family and friends.
 Always a devout couple, George and Laura were faithful attenders of the local Methodist Church, and always found time to attend regular services and special meetings.
 During the war, Laura had shared parts of George’s letters at the weekly prayer meetings.

 Tragedy struck on January 28, 1922.
 George and Laura, along with George’s older brother Paul, had decided to go skating on nearby Torch Lake after work.
 Laura had put supper in the oven and George’s mother Sarah was watching the children.
 The three started across the lake, but Paul turned aside to look at a fishing shanty.
 Shortly after, Paul heard his brother shouting, and saw George struggling in the water.
 He immediately skated toward the couple.
 On the way, he saw Laura sink below the ice and his brother George floating on the water.
 Lying on the thin ice, Paul took off his sweater and tried to throw it out toward George, but George was not responsive and Paul, in anguish, saw his brother also sink below the ice.

 My grandparents’ lives were too short, but their years were happy and full of life and love.
 They had anticipated a long fruitful life together.
 It was not to be, but they are together in heaven, and have now been reunited with both of their children.
-Picturing the joy of that reunion was a great comfort to me when Dad died in 2009, and I realized that my father was meeting his parents for the first time.
+Picturing the joy of that reunion was a great comfort to me when Dad died in 2009, and I realized that my father was getting to know his parents for the first time.